rbamb/ENRE-marker/SPEC.md

   from_entity integer not null,
   to_entity integer not null,
-  relation_type tinyint not null,
+  relation_type tinyint not null, loc_line integer not null, loc_column integer not null,

   shallow boolean not null default false, inserted boolean not null default false,